Areez10/Round-Robin/README.md

-First Come First Serve is the scheduling in which the system will handle the tasks according to theri arrival time.
+Round Robin Scheduling is the algorithm in which the each process will be assigned by time slices in equal portions and in circular order.